Key Features of Spark

-Developed in AMPLab of University of California, Berkeley, Apache Spark was developed for higher speed, ease of use and more in-depth analysis.
-Though it was built to be installed on top of Hadoop cluster, however its ability to parallel processing allows it run independently as well.
+Developed in AMPLab of the University of California, Berkeley, Apache Spark was developed for high-speed, easy-to-use, and more in-depth analysis.
+Though it was built to be installed on top of the Hadoop cluster, its ability to parallel processing allows it to run independently as well.

-- Fast processing – The most important feature of Apache Spark that has made the big data world choosing this technology over others is its speed.
-Big data is characterized by volume, variety, velocity and veracity which needs to be processed at a higher speed.
-Spark contains Resilient Distributed Dataset (RDD) which saves time taken in reading and writing operations and hence it runs almost ten to hundred times faster than Hadoop.
+- Fast processing: The most important feature of Apache Spark that has made the big data world choose this technology over others is its speed.
+Big data is characterized by its volume, variety, velocity, value, and veracity due to which it needs to be processed at a higher speed.
+Spark contains Resilient Distributed Datasets (RDDs) that save the time taken in reading and writing operations, and hence it runs almost 10–100 times faster than Hadoop.

-- Flexibility – Apache Spark supports multiple languages and allows the developers to write applications on Java, Scala, R, or Python.
-Equipped with over 80 high-level operators this tool is quite rich from this aspect.
+- Flexibility: Apache Spark supports multiple languages and allows developers to write applications in Java, Scala, R, or Python.
+Equipped with over 80 high-level operators, this tool is quite rich from this aspect.

-- In-memory computing – Spark stores the data in the RAM of servers which allows him to access it quickly and in turn accelerating the speed of analytics.
+- In-memory computing: Spark stores data in the RAM of servers, which allows it to access data quickly, and in-turn this accelerates the speed of analytics.

-- Better analytics – Contrasting to MapReduce that includes Map and Reduce functions, Spark includes much more than that.
-Apache Spark consists of a rich set of SQL queries, machine learning algorithms, complex analytics, etc. With all these functionalities, analytics can be performed in a better fashion with the help of Spark.
+- Better analytics: Contrasting to MapReduce that includes Map and Reduce functions, Spark has much more in store.
+Apache Spark comprises a rich set of SQL queries, Machine Learning algorithms, complex analytics, etc. With all these Spark functionalities, Big Data Analytics can be performed in a better fashion.

 - Compatibility with Hadoop: Spark is not only able to work independently; it can work on top of Hadoop as well.
 Not just this, it is certainly compatible with both versions of the Hadoop ecosystem.